 - Collaborate with PMs and other non-designers with less stress (...instead of frantically digging through your Downloads folder to find one-off design files 😅).

-How your design files will evolve with Abstract
+How your design files will evolve

 For most designers, the status quo is working on your own files, in your own folders.
 It pretty much looks like this.
-Abstract opens up the design workflow, by giving you a personal, safe workspace called Branches, within the context of jointly-owned design files called Master.
+Abstract Branches opens up the design workflow, by giving you a personal, safe workspace called branches, within the context of jointly-owned design files called Main.
 Together, your team will transition from my files to our files.
 At the end of the day, this transparency leads to more efficient collaboration, faster time to launch, better design-to-developer handoff.
-It’s a more organized (and less stressful) way to work.
+It's a more organized (and less stressful) way to work.

 - Files will be named and organized in a way that everyone on your team can navigate.